TheOrangeBraincell/variants_in_AS_Pipeline/README.md

 python events_gencode.py -b alignment.bam -gc geneID_hg38_GENCODE39.tsv -db hg38_GENCODE39.bed -o SYNE1_event_out.txt -c "chr6:152121687-152637362"
 ```
 Update: Coordinates of SYNE1 were wrong, now that they are corrected, it works!
 Get output file for forward and reverse strand genes.

+## 10.5.22
+events_gencode.py now processes several samples.
+However, a new problem was discovered, where some of the samples have several alignment files.
+Will be included in next version.